tejashah88/celebeaty/README.md

 # celebeaty
-A fun website dedicated to teaching beginners to develop a knowledge of playing various instruments.
+A python app dedicated to teaching beginners to develop a knowledge of playing various instruments (via a Leap Motion).

-Authors: I'm Audrey and Sajet Kumar